codefresh-io/docs.codefresh.io/_docs/getting-started/quick-start/create-app-ui.md

 {:start="6"}
 1. Retain the default **Advanced Settings**.
 1. To commit all your changes, select **Commit**.
-  The Commit form is displayed with the application's definition on the left, and the read-only version of the manifest with the configuration settings you defined on the right.
+  The Commit form is displayed with the application's definitions on the left, and the read-only version of the manifest with the configuration settings you defined on the right.
 1. Select the **Git Source** to which to commit.

 {% include